ec-europa/platform-dev/profiles/common/modules/custom/ecas/README.md

 # Hooks provided
 - hook_info_ecas_update : invoked during the ecas login, when the user account is updated.
-This hook allows to inject custom modifications into the user account regarding the user info get from the LDAP.
+This hook enables the injection of custom modifications into the user account regarding the user info returned from LDAP.

 parameters :
 $user : user account
 $user_info : user infos get from the LDAP

 - hook_ecas_full_logout_parameters_alter : invoked during the ecas logout
 process.
-It allows to alter the params ($params) sent to the phpCAS::logout function. parameters :
+It allows the alteration of the params ($params) sent to the phpCAS::logout function. parameters :
 $params : array of parameters sent to the phpCAS::logout function

 - hook_ecas_extra_filter_alter : invoked during the login process.
-It allows to process users filtering and prevent the authentification of users related to custom constraints. parameters :
+It processes user filtering and prevents the authentification of users related to custom constraints. parameters :
 $ecas_name : ecas username
 $account : user account
 $ecas_goto : url destination after the login
-For example : by forcing $ecas_name to NULL and $account to FALSE, you block the login and let the user as anonymous.
+For example : by forcing $ecas_name to NULL and $account to FALSE, the login is blocked and the user is set as anonymous.

 - hook_ecas_assurance_levels_alter : invoked when the assurance level is
-- requested.
-It allows to alter the ecas assurance level parameters :
+requested.
+It enables the alteration of the ecas assurance level.

-$ecas_assurance_level
+parameters: $ecas_assurance_level

 - hook_ecas_domains_alter : invoked when the ecas domains are requested, it allows to alters the ecas domains. parameters :
 $ecas_domains

-- hook_ecas_LDAP_info_alter : invoked before getting info in the LDAP, it allows to alter the list of fields extracted from the LDAP parameters :
+- hook_ecas_LDAP_info_alter : invoked before getting info from LDAP, it allows the alteration of the list of fields extracted from LDAP parameters :
 $LDAP_info : array of LDAP fields
 Ex : $LDAP_info = array('sn', 'givenname', 'dg', 'sourceorganisation',